-Echols & Angwin Funeral Home

-1714 Avenue F • Resource #116 • 1924 • Now Perryman Serenity Funeral Chapel
+Echols & Angwin Funeral Home 1714 Avenue F • Resource #116 • 1924

 John Angwin and Dennis Echols established their "undertaking shop" at this corner in 1898.
 Echols died in the early 1920s and Angwin erected this building in 1924.
-This Early-20th Century Commercial style building is shown on the 1928 Sanborn map.
+This Early-20th Century Commercial is shown on the shown on the 1928 Sanborn map.

-The site is shown as having been vacant on the 1911 Sanborn map and no listing is indicated in the 1925 city directory.
+The site is shown as having been vacant on the 1911 Sanborn map and no listed is indicated in the 1925 city directory.
 The present building is shown on the 1928 edition as a store.
-The 1950 map indicates the interior mezzanine level and shows that the first floor was in use as a store and that the upper levels were used for furniture refinishing.
+The 1950 map indicates the interior mezzanine level and shows that the 1st floor was in use as a store and that the upper levels were used for furniture refinishing.
 Goodwill Industries purchased the building in 1941.

-A&P Super Market Building
+A&P Super Market

 Construction and design details indicate that this Early-20th Century Commercial style building was constructed circa 1927.
 The present building without its rear extension is shown on the 1928 edition as a store and the 1930 city directory lists it as the Drayton Truck's grocery store.
-The building became an A&P grocery store by the mid 1930s.
+The became an A&P grocery store by the mid 1930s.
 The building was expanded to the rear by the early 1950s.